Skip to main content

 • Certificate authority bundle (CABUNDLE) — the file that contains root and intermediate certificates

-Use a text editor such as Notepad to open each one, copy the content, and paste it into its corresponding section.
+Open each one in a text editor such as Notepad, copy the content, and paste it into its corresponding section.
 Next, click on Install SSL, and your certificate will be installed.

 NOTES